-Today the bulk of the literature, written in Middle Persian, is Zoroastrian.
-It includes translations from Avesta (the sacred book of Zoroastrians), exegetical and apocalyptic literature, pieces of epic literature etc.
+Today, the bulk of the literature written in Middle Persian, has religious (Zoroastrian) contents.
+It includes translations from the Avesta (the sacred book of the Zoroastrians), exegetical and apocalyptic literature, pieces of epic literature, etc.

-Perhaps the most important texts on Zoroastrian exegesis are Dēnkard and Bundahišn.
+Perhaps the most important texts on Zoroastrian exegesis are the Dēnkard and Bundahišn.

-Dēnkard is a set of 9 books (the first two are lost), in which topics on various aspects of Zoroastrianism are discussed.
-Some part of it is dedicated to didactic and polemical discussions, the life of Zoroaster, the structure of Avesta and so on.
+The Dēnkard is a set of 9 books (the first two are lost), in which topics on various aspects of Zoroastrianism are discussed.
+Some parts of it are dedicated to didactic and polemical discussions, the life of Zoroaster, the structure of the Avesta, and so on.

-Bundahišn or “Creation of the World” discusses, as its title suggests, topics on the creation of the world, its structure, geography, mythical history etc.
+The Bundahišn or “Creation of the World”, discusses, as its title suggests, topics on the creation of the world: its structure, geography, mythical history, etc.

 Middle Persian vs New Persian

 As I said before, the grammars of both Middle and New Persian are quite similar.
-They both tend to have more analytical, rather than fusional structure.
+They both tend to have a more analytical rather than fusional structure.